tgambim/vs-tech-challenge/README.md

 # Decisions

-I've decided to break the project into two parts:
+I decided to break the project into two parts:
 - Create a small framework to handle requests, routing, and object initialization.
 - Implement the API with all business logic.